What is the Typical Nissan Altima Maintenance Cost?

 According to RepairPal, reliability is a measurement of vehicle dependability based on the cost, frequency and severity of unscheduled repairs and maintenance.

 The Nissan Altima scores a 4 out of 5 on the RepairPal Reliability scale with an average repair cost of $483.
 The average of other cars in the same category is $526, and the average costs for repairs and maintenance for all vehicle models overall is $652.
 So, you can count on the Nissan Altima to be dependable with lower-than-average repair costs.
 One way people avoid expensive Nissan Altima maintenance costs is by purchasing a Nissan extended warranty.

-Commonly Reported Problems and Repair Costs
+Commonly Reported Problems Nissan Altima Repair Costs

 Failing Camshaft or Crankshaft Position Sensor